mmaitai/mmaitai.github.io/README.md

 ---

 ### Stock K-Line Pattern Detection ####
 This project aim to back test to verify if the proposed K-Line stock pattern causes the profits.
 The interested crytocurrency data was pulled from Binance API.
 The date and time that pattern found will be logged in the text file.
-The profit summary is printed out at the end.
+The profit summary is printed out at the end for consideration if further action is needed.

 <kbd> <br> Python <br> </kbd> <kbd> <br> API <br> </kbd>  <br>
 [View Code](https://github.com/mmaitai/cryto_expr/blob/main/binance_backtest.py)